Solhex/ZilloSite/README.md

 * Change the `app.config['SECRET_KEY']` within `website/__init__.py` to a long complex string value.

+* Remove the routes for the hidden pages, delete lines 369 and 787 within `website/views.py`

 # Running the website

 Make sure python3 is installed.